 - Stacy Johnson, Parent of 8th grade child

 Teacher's Aide: Aimee Arrington

 Aimee Arrington has been involved in the education of children for more than 25 years.
-She worked at a local church preschool for the past 17 years in a variety of roles—classroom assistant, classroom teacher, and most recently, director of the program.
+Previously, she worked at a local church preschool for the 17 years in a variety of roles—classroom assistant, classroom teacher, and most recently, director of the program.
 She has been a member of the Peachtree City Seventh Day Adventist Church since childhood.
 Being a product of Adventist Education herself, Mrs. Arrington is a firm believer in it; she and her husband have been committed to sending their son through the Adventist School System.
 He attended Shoal Creek Adventist School 1st thru 8th grade and Atlanta Adventist Academy.
 In her spare time, Aimee enjoys spending time at the lake, the beach, Disney World and with family and friends.

 Kindergarten to 2nd Grade: Holly Elias

-Holly Elias has worked with children in various roles over the past 17 years.
+Holly Elias has worked with children in various roles over the past 20 years.
 She received a Bachelor of Science degree in Psychology from Liberty University in 2010 and is a fully certified NAD teacher.
 Her passion is to help each student reach their highest academic goals while also leading children into a relationship with Jesus.
 Mrs. Elias was born and raised in St. Paul, Minnesota.
-She and her Pastor husband, Nate, have been married for 15 years and have two children, who both attend Shoal Creek.
+She and her Pastor husband, Nate, have been married for 17 years and have two children, who both have attend Shoal Creek.
 Mrs. Elias’ hobbies are spending time with her family, working with her church family, baking, reading, and journaling.

 3rd to 5th Grade: Tammy Becker